reefab/homeassistant-gazpar-zigbee/README.md

 ![assembly](assembly.jpg)

-If you do not have a pre-made cable, you can use the `Gazpar-MX44-Connector.3mf` with pre-configured support, originally from[^2].
+If you do not have a pre-made cable, you can use the `Gazpar-MX44-Connector.3mf` file for prusaslicer with pre-configured supports, originally from[^2].
 Just add Dupont female connectors and some hot glue to secure them.

 Just solder the cable across a switch of your Zibgee button.
 Plug the connector into the side of your meter.